How to Fix Wobbly Dresser

 Step 4: Add Furniture Support Brackets or Dowels

 If the above steps did not fully eliminate wobbliness, adding furniture support brackets or dowels can provide extra stability.
 These can be easily found at any hardware store and are simple to install.
+The brackets or dowels will reinforce the dresser and prevent any further movement.

 Step 5: Sand Down Edges (Optional)

 If there are rough or protruding edges on the dresser, sand them down for a smooth finish.
 This can also add to the overall stability and appearance of the dresser.
 It will help prevent snagging on clothing or causing injury.
+Thoroughly wipe down the dresser after sanding to remove any excess dust.

 Step 6: Place Back in Position and Test Stability